Weak and strong no-arbitrage conditions for continuous financial markets: General setting and preliminaries

 The NIP condition is similar to the No Unbounded Increasing Profit condition introduced in \cite{KK} and represents the strongest notion of arbitrage among those listed above.
-The adjective ``unbounded'' in the definition adopted in \cite{KK} can be explained as follows: if $H\in\A_0$ yields an increasing profit in the sense of Definition \ref{arb}-\emph{(i)}, we have $H^n:=nH\in\A_0$ and $G(H^n)\geq G(H)$, for every $n\in\N$.
+The ``unboundedness'' in the original definition of \cite{KK} can be explained as follows: if $H\in\A_0$ yields an increasing profit in the sense of Definition \ref{arb}-\emph{(i)}, we have $H^n:=nH\in\A_0$ and $G(H^n)\geq G(H)$, for every $n\in\N$.
 This means that the increasing profit generated by $H$ can be scaled to arbitrarily large levels of wealth.
-The NSA condition corresponds to the NA$^+$ condition studied in \cite{Str}.
-The notion of arbitrage of the first kind has been introduced in \cite{Ka1}.
-The NA and NFLVR conditions are classical and, in particular, they go back to the seminal papers \cite{HK}, \cite{HP} and \cite{DS94}.
-The NA condition can be equivalently formulated as $\mathcal{C}\cap L^{\infty}_+=\{0\}$, where $\mathcal{C}:=\left(\left\{G_T(H):H\in\A\right\}-L^0_+\right)\cap L^{\infty}$.
+The NSA condition corresponds to the notion of absence of arbitrage opportunities adopted in Section 3 of \cite{LW} as well as to the NA$^+$ condition studied in \cite{Str}.
+The above formulation of the notion of arbitrage of the first kind has been introduced by \cite{Ka1}.
+The NA and NFLVR conditions are classical and, in particular, go back to the seminal papers \cite{HK}, \cite{HP} and \cite{DS94}.
+Note that the NA condition can be equivalently formulated as $\mathcal{C}\cap L^{\infty}_+=\{0\}$, where $\mathcal{C}:=\left(\left\{G_T(H):H\in\A\right\}-L^0_+\right)\cap L^{\infty}$.
 The above definition of NFLVR is taken from \cite{KK} and can be shown to be equivalent to $\overline{\mathcal{C}}\cap L^{\infty}_+=\{0\}$, with the bar denoting the closure in the norm topology of $L^{\infty}$, as in \cite{DS94}.
 In the following sections, we shall also examine several other no-arbitrage conditions equivalent to the ones introduced in Definition \ref{arb}.